mikibak/mikibak/README.md

 -->
 If for some reason you want to see other projects such as concurrency in Ada and various programs in Matlab, Haskell and Smalltalk - let me know on LinkedIn, I'll be happy to publish them if anyone is interested.

-- 🔭 I’m currently working on: Spring application
+- 🔭 I’m currently working on: .NET Microservices
-- 🌱 I’m currently learning: Business intelligence
+- 🌱 I’m currently learning: Machine learning in medical diagnosis
 - 📫 How to reach me: [...]\(https://www.linkedin.com/in/miko%C5%82aj-b%C4%85k-a31a13269/)

 [comment]: <> (- ⚡ Fun fact: )